-If you have some time to dedicate to heating a meatloaf, we recommend that you opt for an oven.
-It is truly the best way to guarantee that the loaf will be evenly heated, and you can also regulate the juiciness and crispiness.
+If you have some time to dedicate, best way to reheat meatloaf is an oven.
+It is truly the only method to guarantee that the loaf will be evenly heated, and you can also regulate the juiciness and crispiness.

 Step 1: Preheat the Oven to 250 °F